 I am conducting this research thanks to the receipt of the Leverhulme Magna Carta Doctoral Studentship: Creating Popular Narratives of Security by Royal Holloway, University of London.
 I am situated between the Media Arts Department and Information Security Group.

-The series is set in an indeterminate time, in the era after technocapitalist individualism.
-The narrative follows the communication of four children living in different genres of collectivist communities.
-Each community is founded on an ethical system of care.
-Working at the intersection of contemporary technofeminist theory, fantasy fiction, and accelerationism, I explore portrayals of media technologies and identity through oral storytelling and the roles of embodiment, ritual, and proximity in relationships shared through digital communication.
+My practice-based PhD project imagines collectivist living communities and egalitarian governance in a post-work, post-capitalist, and de-militarized planet by way of artificial intelligence and communication technologies.
+The project takes shape creatively as an experimental narratives, developed from studies of Nordic Live Action Role Play (LARP) games.
+The narratives are set in an indeterminate time, in the era after technocapitalist individualism, and in communities founded on an ethical system of care.
+Working at the intersection of contemporary technofeminist theory, fantasy fiction, and accelerationism, I explore portrayals of media technologies and identity through oral recordings, and the roles of embodiment, ritual, and proximity in relationships shared through digital communication.
 1

 My project excavates what an affirmationist conception of security may look like in a planet constituted by collectivist communities on three interweaving scales: individual, community, and planetary.
 In doing so, it unpacks and interrogates notions of security - security from the other, from the unknown; security in being taken care of, being alone; security to act, to be permitted.
 The project aims to untether security from knowability and privacy, and instead place it within the framework of vulnerability and the leaning towards others without imbued value and dangerous narratives of legitimate bodies.

 The project explores how information may be better unknown by humans and rather managed through AI and algorithmic governance for planetary infrastructural fluidity.
 For example, without knowing geo-locations of the communities, territory-making and commercial extortion of people and lands may be avoided.
 This could permit communication exchanges to be about learning and not acquisition.
-In its imaginary and non-patriarchical structures and its oral and literary execution, my research challenges the temporal and visual affronts of the systemic neoliberal subject in which reproductive labor relies solely in the individual.
+In its imaginary and non-patriarchical structures and its oral and literary execution, my research challenges the temporal and visual affronts of the systemic neoliberal subject in which reproductive labor relies solely in the individual - and - refutes acceptance of further iterative domestic models of the divide of productive and reproductive labor, arguably already with many mutations beyond the "two-earner household" of financialized capitalism.
+2

 The ritual started when Planetary Participants got quite practical in responding to the demise of the earth and beings and started to orchestrate lines of resources differently.
 The movement of bodies was deemed unnecessary.
 Communication and the sensations of travel were possible enough through technologies.
 Infrastructural needs could be managed better without territorial distinctions of humans and conquerers.
 The Planetary Participants decided that for the ongoingness of its beings, being could take place again in materially grounded sites of communities.
 Relationships, activities, and exchanges of needs develop and occur in the material space of the communities.
 Geo-location is a matter only for AI and community members are devoted domestics.
 Presence, language, and life are tightly tied to the communities’ space, people, objects, and rituals.
 Because of this thickness, the communities are very rich.
 But, not so in the performance for others as others do not visit them or even know where they are.